JerrodTWillSNHU/CS499ePortfolio/README.md

 Arrays are a very important part of data structure, which is why I have created an array program to include as an artifact in my ePortfolio.
 I’ve selected it because I am comfortable with C++ and wanted to use some creativity with the array using tricks I’ve learned over the years.
 Specific parts of the artifact that showcase my skills and abilities are the mad lib.
 The mad lib pulls the users name, favorite color, and sum of favorite numbers that were provided at the beginning of the program, and then adds in adjectives and nouns entered in by the user to create a mad lib.

-At the beginning of this project I planned on using a project from course CS340 with Python and Javascript.
-I was not very comfortable in that course and wasn’t confident I could figure everything out.
 I’m happy to say after figuring out what I wanted to do I was able to create the array project and feel comfortable with what I have done.
 The project was build from scratch and memory of things I’ve learned over the years at SNHU.
 It is the perfect artifact to showcase an array data structure.
 It was not an enhancement of a previous project, but a creating of and idea I wanted to pursue.
 The challenges I faced in this project were getting the spacing right, making sure all of the variables were properly named, and getting the data to pull to the right places.

 # **Mad Lib Program**